web2boomer/quartr/README.md

 quartr = Quartr::API.new(ENV['YOUR_QUARTR_API_KEY'])
 ```

-You can also set the env var YOUR_QUARTR_API_KEY and then just call
+You can also set the env var YOUR_QUARTR_API_KEY and then just call.

 ```ruby
 quartr = Quartr::API.new
 ```

+_*If you have a demo key and so need to access demo API at api-demo.quartr.com rather than api.quartr.com set QUARTR_DEMO env var to 'yes' e.g. export QUARTR_DEMO=yes*_

 Now we can do all sorts...